 The Trust has a higher than average number of psychiatry training posts both at core and higher training levels, and most of the consultants are supported in acting as educational and/or clinical supervisors.
 The post holder will be encouraged to apply to become a trainer, when this is appropriate.
+Core, Higher and Foundation trainees in Psychiatry are attached to the team.
 In addition, there is the expectation that ST4-6 trainees pursuing a special interest will be attached where an applicant is eligible for this.